 This 5 ingredient stovetop blueberry crisp is the perfect quick and easy dessert to make for any special occasion (or any occasion at all!).
 We’re always looking for quick recipes that still feel special and this blueberry crisp falls in that category.
 It takes less than 10 minutes from start to finish.

-If you’ve been following along with my blog for a while, you know I’m a big fan of meal delivery services.
-I’ve tried them all and even noted the pros and cons in this post.
-I think I may even use meal delivery for our Valentine’s dinner because I’m legit low on time at the moment (did you see my baby food cookbook announcement?
-I’ve been crazy busy working on it).
+If you’ve been following along with my blog for a while, you know we are a big fan of meal delivery services.
+Phi has tried them all and even noted the pros and cons in this post.

 This recipe allows for a lot of creativity and substitutions if blueberries aren’t your thing.

 - You can use any berries for this recipe, or even mixed berries would be great.
 In the summer, try it with peaches – YUM!

 - Add ice cream (or even yogurt) for extra deliciousness

 - For some extra kick, add in lemon zest or a dollop of lemon sorbet

 - If you want to enjoy this with the kiddos, simply double the recipe to serve a family of 4